 If you do publish things to this server on a regular basis, please get in touch to satisfy my curiosity - there are lots of topics that look interesting but I know nothing about.
 I'm ral on the libera.chat #mqtt irc channel, or see the mosquitto source for contact details..

-Please sponsor this service so we can move to a more powerful server.
+Please sponsor this service so we can keep it running.

 If you have outgrown this public server and would like your own, you have a few options.